openlibhums/memory-alpha/content/old-docs/manager/content/index.md

 <figure>
 <img src="../../nstatic/footer-path-custom-links.png" class="screenshot"
-alt="../../nstatic/footer-path-custom-links.png" />
-<figcaption>Custom footer links in the path theme</figcaption>
+alt="Custom footer links in the path theme" />
 </figure>

 Press managers can also create custom footer links that extend to all